cmabdulkareem/express_tutorial/Readme.md

 2. _Create a file called **index.js**, this file will be the main file of our express app.
 Every other modules will run through only this file. (filename should match the start script and "main" inside package.json)_

 ```
-// Import the Express module (using ES6 modules syntax)
 import express from 'express';

-// Create an instance of an Express application
 const app = express();

 // Start the server and listen on port 3000